Frequently Asked Questions

 The exterior doors are locked – how do I get access to the inside of Halifax Lofts?

-All four exterior entrances have access control discouraging unauthorized entry.
-Authorized access is only granted via key fob, assigned access code, and/or being “buzzed in” from the two callbox locations.
+All five exterior entrances have access control discouraging unauthorized entry.
+Authorized access is only granted via key fob, assigned access code, and/or being “buzzed in” from the callbox located at the NW entrance.
 When you move in, the Property Manager will provide you – along with your apartment keys – an assigned access code and key fob.
 All building entrances and most of the exterior is continually being video-recorded by cameras.
 The Halifax community is a very safe place, but – regardless – Halifax Lofts meets a high standard for resident security.

 I am preparing to move out of Halifax Lofts.